 Note: The arisings data for C&I waste since adoption of the WLP is produced as a single figure.
 The growth rates however vary for the commercial and industrial elements of the waste streams.
 In order to overcome this (as it is not clear what the split is between the two elements of the stream), a 1% uplift has been applied to the higher growth rate.
-This sets an over estimation but is considered to be more accurate than attempting to split it and risk under forecasting.
+This is an over-estimation but is more accurate than attempting to split it and risk 'under forecasting'.